Dreamlinerm/Netflix-Prime-Auto-Skip/docs/ChromeStoreDescriptions/en.md

   • Skipping Credits
   • Displaying TMDB ratings for all shows
   • Adding customizable playback speed control
-  • Improving subtitle styling
   • Automatically start to play videos in fullscreen
   • Go fullscreen on double click

 Platform-Specific Features:
   • Netflix:
       • Remembers and selects your last-used profile automatically
       • Blocks the “Are you still watching?” inactivity warning

   • Amazon Prime Video:
       • Skips self-promotional ads (for Prime Video productions)
       • Filters out paid content (movies, series) from the home page
       • Removes the blur effect when hovering over videos

   • Disney+ (Hotstar, STAR+):
       • Skips self-promotional ads
       • Automatically returns to fullscreen mode when going to the next episode

   • Crunchyroll:
       • Remembers and selects your last-used profile automatically
       • Adds filters to the release calendar, so it is useable
       • Video size expanded to entire window
       • Disable the numpad

 Android Support in Desktop mode:
   • Prime Video
   • Disney+ (Hotstar, STAR+)